Hongwei-Z/FishingNetTopology/README.md

 # Fishing Net Topology (FNT)
-### A Novel Blockchain Structure for Wireless Sensor Networks Based on IOTA Tangle
+### A Novel Distributed Ledger Technology Structure for Wireless Sensor Networks Based on IOTA Tangle

+> Published Paper:
+Zhang, H.; Zaman, M.; Stacey, B.; Sampalli, S. A Novel Distributed Ledger Technology Structure for Wireless Sensor Networks Based on IOTA Tangle.
+Electronics 2022, 11, 2403. https://doi.org/10.3390/electronics11152403

 > Graphical Abstract: ![GraphicalAbstract](abstract.png)

->We clarify the following terminology for the FNT:
+>Terminology Clarification:
 Packet: refers to the packet that contains the sensor data.
 Auditee: an entity in the FNT that is approved by the new node.
 It can also be referred to as the Tip.
 Auditor: an entity in the FNT that approves the new node.
 It can also be referred to as the Approver.